LucasJoseS/Pacmem/README.md

 Consume all your memory

 ## *Warning*
-*NEVER RUN THIS PROGRAM IN YOU PERSONAL COMPUTER* unless you want to restar it later.
+*NEVER RUN THIS PROGRAM IN YOU PERSONAL COMPUTER* unless you want to restart it later.

 ## Quick start
 ``` console